fanxyuyu/DoyleBot/README.md

 Everything was made with the intention of learning more about python in a fun and interactive way.

+## How to deploy it

+To get the bot to work you should download the source code and follow the next steps:
+  1. Create a Heroku account and create a new project
+  2. Create a git repository with the same files (Basically you'll just add the Procfile and requirements files besides the base code)
+  3. Deploy directly from the repository link on heroku and be happy :)

 ## How to use

 **bot prefix: !**